Where are you from and what brought you to London?

 Are there any magazines that you find inspiring at the moment?

 Cozette McCreery: I like the way i-D is now going.
 I think it sort of lost its way for a little while and it seems to be coming back to something quite strong.
-French Vogue is another one that I think we all reference somewhere in the line and it will be interesting where that moves on to.
+French Vogue is another one that I think we all reference and it will be interesting where that moves on to.

 Joe Bates: Fantastic Man.